 Right next to it is a small plaza named after Joe Strummer, the guitarist of The Clash.

 Granada and Spain influenced the song Spanish Bombs on the London Calling album and Joe Strummer later moved to Spain.

 This is actually found on Google Maps, so you’ll be able to look it up for a reference point if you need one.

 Just above this, on the corner of Calle Barranco del Abogado, is another house that’s fully painted with graffiti.

 Head back down to Plaza Joe Strummer and then up Calle Vistillas de los Ángeles, you’ll know it’s the right place because of the graffiti on the righthand side of the street.

 Take a left at Cuesta del Caidero to see more Granada street art.
 If you continue up this way you’ll reach the Alhambra and the free gardens next to it.

-If you just visit the above locations it’ll give you a great overview of the street art in Granada, but if you’re craving more head to the Realejo quarter when the shops are closed and you’ll also see a lot of graffiti on the pulled down shutters.
+If you just visit the above locations, it’ll give you a great overview of the street art in Granada, but if you’re craving more, head to the Realejo quarter when the shops are closed, and you’ll also see a lot of graffiti on the pulled down shutters.
 Best visited during siesta or when the shops will be closed later in the day.

 Is graffiti in Granada a good thing?